phonedude/cs895-f22/assignments/frew/week-14-extending-edgi/README.md

 * process_statuscodes_2.py - calculate status code pairs using alternate datetimes
 * get_statuscodes_newpairs.py - investigate if all new pairs at IA have non-200 paired status codes (false)
     * output from get_statuscode.py with this input: stat_newpairs.txt (only includes new pairs with 1st 2016+2020 mementos coincidentally at IA)

+### How can the granularity of a term's deletion in paired mementos be increased?

+Binary search over the mementos in a time map can increase granularity.

+* granularity.py - calculate the addition and deletion of a term given paired mementos
+    * output: granularity-out.txt